UCLSNS/SNS/README.md

+Brief description of each python file:

+1. create_page.py:
-create_page.py: Creating GUI elements using the Tkinter library in Python
+AIM: Creating GUI elements using the Tkinter library in Python

-keyword_detect.py
+2. keyword_detect.py
-Detect keywords related to stock and weather predictions in a given sentence.
+AIM: Detect keywords related to stock and weather predictions in a given sentence.
 The keywords are inputs of prediction functions.

 Parameters:
 - sentence (str): The input sentence to analyze.